parallelchain-io/parallelchain-docs/docs/getting_started/create_account.md

 ## Request for tokens from Faucet (Testnet)
 ---

+The Faucet Service of our Testnet issues free testing tokens to users to test the blockchain network on Testnet.

 Right now, you have your keypair (account) to associate with the blockchain.
 But the account should have an empty balance.
 You can now request tokens from [Faucet Service](https://faucet.parallelchain.io).